gvwilson/thirdbit/src/fiction/iffy/index.md

 an' abba said everyone knew the fire wasn't just an accident."

 The chai went cold in Iffy's stomach.
-"You don't think—they wouldn't do somethin' like that t' Halley, would they?"
+"You think it was th' governors havin' a jammer?"

 Jeep stared past her.
-"They aready blew up half o' Rothera, din't they?"
+"They blew up half o' Rothera, din't they?"
 He emptied his mug in one big gulp and stood up.
 He had shoulders now,
 she noticed,